A Date at the Tower

-Appointment at the Tower (موعد في البرج, translit.
-Maww’ed fi el bourg aliases: Rendezvous in the Tower or A Date on the Tower or Meeting at the Tower) is a 1962 Egyptian film written and directed by Ezz El-Dine Zulficar.
-The film stars Salah Zulfikar, Soad Hosny and Fouad El-Mohandes.
+A Date at the Tower (موعد في البرج, translit.
+Maw’ed fi Elborg, aliases: Rendezvous in the Tower or Appointment in the Tower) is a 1962 Egyptian film written and directed by Ezz El-Dine Zulficar.
+It stars Salah Zulfikar, Soad Hosny and Fouad el-Mohandes.
+The film was released on 12 December 1962 in Egypt by Arab Company for Cinema.

 Synopsis

-Adel and Amaal meet while they return from a cruise, love binds them, they pledge to marry after six months and that the date will be at the Cairo Tower.
+Adel and Amaal meet while they return from a cruise.
+Love binds them, they pledge to marry after six months and that the date will be at the Cairo Tower.
 They plan to seize Amaal's fiancé's money.
 Adel decides to look for an honorable job.
-He works in a small job in a hotel and becomes a deputy manager.
+He works a small job in a hotel and becomes a deputy manager.
 At the same time, Amaal leaves her fiancé.
 She is dismissed from her job as a hostess because of her brother Alaa's crimes.
-Six months ends.
-The police storms Alaa's apartment, who gets killed in the end, Adel and Amaal meet in the Cairo Tower on time.
+Six months end.
+The police storms Alaa's apartment, who gets killed in the end.
+Adel and Amaal meet in the Cairo Tower on time.